David-A-Ray/MS1-Liz-ONeill-Psychotherapy/README.md

 * Reponsiveness testing done on [Am I Responsive](http://ami.responsivedesign.is/?url=https://david-a-ray.github.io/MS1-LizO-Neill-Psychotherapy/ "Am I Responsive's Homepage").
 Click link to view website being displayed.

+### User stories testing
+* As a client the home screen gives a good indication as to what is on offer, it's easy to navigate to get more information about the range of therapies and to understand if Liz is potentially a good match for me.
+The talk contact form is straightforward and well explained.
+* As a friend of a person in need it's easy to get hold of information and navigate pages to see if it could help my friend.
+The links to social accounts make it easy to share information in a non-direct way.
+Getting in touch is easy with the forms on contact page available.
+* As a collaborator it's very clear to see the style of Liz's approach and the brands/people she has chosen to work with.
+The overall message is clear and it is well explained how to get in contact.
+* As a fellow psychologist the site is easy to navigate and the explanation on the contact form explains how to reach out to work with Liz.

 ## Deployment

 ### GitHub pages